wisnia74/WaitUntilFullyRested/README.md

 This way, you wait exactly as long as it takes to regenarate stamina back to 100%.
 Isn't that beautiful?

 ## Installation
-Just download and extract the 7z archive into Modules folder inside you main game data directory.
+Just [download the mod from NexusMods](https://www.nexusmods.com/mountandblade2bannerlord/mods/4515?tab=files) and extract the 7z archive into Modules folder inside you main game data directory.

 For steam users that could be for example: `C:\Program Files\Steam\steamapps\common\Mount & Blade II Bannerlord\Modules`.